 36 Although Shkreli made no developed argument regarding this third alternative treatment, Shkreli suggests that atovaquone was another therapeutic alternative to Daraprim for the treatment of toxoplasmosis.
 Atovaquone is an FDA-approved antimicrobial drug for treatment of PCP and is prescribed for patients who cannot tolerate TMP-SMX.
-The Guidelines give atovaquone a C-III grade for primary prophylaxis of toxoplasmosis and a B-II grade as an alternative treatment for
+The Guidelines give atovaquone a C-III grade for primary prophylaxis of toxoplasmosis and a B-II grade as an alternative treatment for active toxoplasma encephalitis.
+Shkreli has not shown that atovaquone was either therapeutically or economically substitutable with Daraprim.

 There is no FDA premarket review.
-No data and information are required to demonstrate a compounded drug is safe and effective for its intended purposes.

-. . .
+No data and information are required to demonstrate a compounded drug is safe and effective for its intended purposes . . .
 Compounding large volumes of drugs without obtaining FDA approval, which Imprimis apparently intends to do, circumvents important public health requirements.
 As a result, it is not appropriate to use a compounded product in lieu of an FDA approved, commercially available product unless the compounded drug provides a medically necessary and unavailable drug for a specific patient.